 If you're buying a new heater, consider what type of heater will suit your circumstances.

-See Understand heating and cooling and the Your Home Technical Manual for further information about heating and cooling choices.
+Understand heating and cooling and Your Home provide further information about heating and cooling.
 You can also speak to experts and retailers about various options and their benefits and disadvantages.

 Before buying a new heater, think about:

 - Does the room need mechanical heating or will it be enough to eliminate draughts, improve insulation and dress warmly?

 - How many rooms need to be heated and how big are they?